Course overview

 - health and physical education

-- mathematics and numeracy
+- mathematics

-- science.
+- science

 Broaden your perspective by choosing to take part in our rural, regional, remote, or metropolitan placements.
-You will have the opportunity to learn within a diverse range of communities in Australia, or learn about intercultural education when you travel overseas – all while gaining credit towards your degree.
+You will have the opportunity to learn within a diverse range of communities in Australia or learn about intercultural education when you travel overseas – all while gaining credit towards your degree.

-Before beginning your studies, prospective teaching students need to successfully complete the Casper test – an online, video scenario-based test that lets you demonstrate your suitability for a teaching career.
+To be considered for an offer, prospective teaching students need to successfully complete the Casper test – an online, video scenario-based test that lets you demonstrate your suitability for a teaching career.

-Current Deakin Students
+Current Deakin students

 To access your official course details for the year you started your degree, please visit the handbook